ntclark/PostScript/PostScriptInterpreter/Readme.md

 #### Everything else was built to support the interpreter

-However, the [Font Manager](../EnVisioNateSW_FontManager) and [Renderer](../EnVisioNateSW_Renderer) are both full featured COM objects that can be used for their respective purposes anywhere you need the functionality.
+However, the [Font Manager](../EnVisioNateSW_FontManager) and [Renderer](../EnVisioNateSW_Renderer) are both full featured COM objects that can be used for their respective purposes anywhere you need the functionality completely independent of the interpreter.

 ## A PostScript language interpreter